lylpask/lylpask.github.io/README.md

 Other Activities
 ----------
-* Running

-    * I ran the [Pelham Half Marathon](https://www.athlinks.com/event/158881/results/Event/824001/Course/1453610/Bib/1670) in November 2018.
-My goal is to race a full marathon by the end of 2020.

 * Entrepreneurship:

      * I worked as the Director of Events for TCO Labs in 2018, where I was responsible for the [Hatch 2018 Innovation Conference](https://tcolabshatch2018.splashthat.com/).
 I led a team of 20 students to host a conference with 150 attendees, connecting students with  investors, entrepreneurs and startups.